RGBz/cyclet/README.md

 When an action is triggered, they have an opportunity to update their internal state.
 A store should only manage state using built-in `set` and `get` methods.
 You should not attach other values to the store object dynamically.
-A store's state is backed by **Immutable.js** and it recommended that all state in the store is an Immutable object.
+A store's state is backed by **Immutable.js** and it recommended that all state in the store follows suit.

 **An Example**